 To speed the process of DOE sites sharing sustainable acquisition successes and questions, we have established a DOE Sustainable Acquisition ListServ.
 If you think you are using a sustainable product other sites would like to know about or if you have a question concerning other sites' experience with a particular type of product, send your information/query to

 If you have a question specific to your site concerning DOE policy, contact Shab Fardanesh (202-586-7011).
 If the question concerns products, contact the DOE Sustainable Acquisition hotline (509-529-1535).

 The best way to help your staff transition to more environmental products is to round up samples for them to test.
 Manufacturers of such products are often willing to give such samples for free so tests can be conducted.
 Sometimes trade associations have such products available for testing along with technical support.

 Posting site specific information on your intranet is the handiest way for staff to have the purchasing information they need at their finger tips.
-Denoting the sources (suppliers with whom you have contracts or purchasing agreements) and how to purchase products with environmental attributes help staff know how best to obtain the products they seek.
-Feel free to use any of the information on this Web site that is applicable for your site.
+Denoting the sources (suppliers with whom you have contracts or purchasing agreements) and how to purchase products with sustainable attributes help staff know how best to obtain the products they seek.
+Feel free to use any of the information on this website that is applicable for your site.